PatrickSpieker/RevengeOfThePy/README.md

 # ThePyStrikesBack
-Wrapper classes for SQL queries from the MySQLdb module
+Web scraper for grabbing the prices of various OpenAccess Scientific Journals